+Purpose is to provide a Broadband Network for public safety that will work even during emergencies!
-Public Safety Broadband using 700 MHz LTE Fully interoperable on a nationwide basis Bandwidth is not an issue for normal operation

-Bandwidth becomes an issue when a large incident occurs in a confined area, however, only one or two cell sectors will be used

-Real-time network management will be required with Public Safety having pre-emptive priority.
+- Public Safety Broadband using 700 MHz LTE - Fully interoperable on a nationwide basis - Bandwidth is not an issue for normal operation - Bandwidth becomes an issue when a large incident occurs in a confined area.
+Typically, only one or two cell sectors will be used - Real-time network management will be required to give Public Safety users pre-emptive priority.

-FIRSTNET ® © ®
+FIRSTNET () ()